Status-Page/Status-Page/README.md

   |   |
   |   Minor (No breaking changes to the Software, e.g. adding new features)
   |
-  Major (Possible breaking changes to the Software)
+  Major (Breaking changes to the Software)
 ````
 Always remember to run ``php artisan status:update`` after pulling a new version.